FrenzyByte/fluidfrenzy/_docs/samples.md

 ![Pool Sample](../../assets/images/sample_pool.png)

 The Pool sample demonstrates the Layers capture method, which uses a top-down orthographic capture to allow the fluid to interact with specific GameObject layers.
 This scene features advanced visual effects like underwater rendering and caustics, alongside Solid <---> Fluid interaction including buoyancy and ripples.
-It also includes a FluidTriggerEvent example, demonstrating how objects can react to being submerged—in this case, changing an object's color to red when it enters the water.
+It also includes a FluidTriggerEvent example, demonstrating how objects can react to being submerged; in this case, changing an object's color to red when it enters the water.

 <a name="samples-simpleterraform"></a>
 ### Simple Terraform